-The lyrics for this song were inspired by a crush Spandau Ballet's Gary Kemp had on Altered Images singer and Gregory's Girl star Clare Grogan: "I was infatuated with Clare Grogan," he told The Guardian.
-"I met her on Top of the Pops and, at one point, travelled up to Scotland to have tea with her and her mum and dad.
-Although my feelings were unrequited and the relationship was platonic, it was enough to trigger a song,"
+The lyrics for this song were inspired by a crush Spandau Ballet's Gary Kemp had on Altered Images singer and Gregory's Girl star Clare Grogan.
+"I was infatuated with Clare Grogan," he told The Guardian.
+"I met her on Top of the Pops and, at one point, traveled up to Scotland to have tea with her and her mum and dad.
+Although my feelings were unrequited and the relationship was platonic, it was enough to trigger a song."

 One of the song's producers, Tony Swain, recalls in 1000 UK #1 Hits by Jon Kutner and Spencer Leigh, "We made the True album in the Bahamas and I am sure that a lot of that place got into the album.
 True was not a complicated song but it has really got something.
 There is something timeless about it: it has had over 2 million radio plays in America and it has been used in the wedding scenes for lots of films.
 It's very nice to have made a record that has lasted that long and I still feel good about it."